Use Gluster with Oracle Cloud Native Environment

 Snapshot Factor: 1.00

-4. (On any worker node) Show the state of the Gluster volume from a workers perspective.
+4. (On any worker node) Show the state of the Gluster volume from a worker node perspective.

 Note: Change the volume name to the name of one of the volumes identified in the